chriszf/tipsy/index.md

 Remember the naming conventions from before: the table name is a capitalized, plural version of the thing it represents.

+Save your script in a file named schema.sql.
 If you need some help, we've provided the script for you here:

 <div class="spoilers">
+    -- schema.sql

     create table Users (
         id INTEGER PRIMARY KEY,